Hadronic Structure, Conformal Maps, and Analytic Continuation: Nevanlinna interpolation

 using \cref{eq:cayley,eq:Ctilde}. \Cref{fig:eval_axis} summarizes the setup for the Matsubara frequencies, which are mapped to the interior of the unit disk.
 The task now is to construct a rational function $f(\zeta): \disk\to\disk$ which interpolates these points, i.e., satisfying $f(\zeta_l) = w_l$.
 By construction, $f(\zeta)$ will be analytic on the unit disk and an element of the Hardy space $H^\infty$ (see, e.g., Ref.~\cite{nikolski_2019} for a discussion of Hardy spaces).
 To begin, it is useful to establish some notation.
 First, Blaschke factors are defined according to

 with $b_0(\zeta)\equiv \zeta = \mathrm{id}_{\mathbb D}$.
-Within particle physics, Blashke factors play a familiar role in the conformal maps of the $z$-expansion used, for instance in the study of semileptonic decays of mesons~\cite{Caprini:1997mu,Boyd:1994tt,Boyd:1995cf,Boyd:1995sq,Boyd:1997kz,Grinstein:2017nlq}.
-Blashke factors enjoy several useful properties relevant for the present discussion.
-First, for $\abs{a} < 1$, Blashke factors are automorphisms of the unit disk.
+Within particle physics, Blaschke factors play a familiar role in the conformal maps of the $z$-expansion used, for instance in the study of semileptonic decays of mesons~\cite{Caprini:1997mu,Boyd:1994tt,Boyd:1995cf,Boyd:1995sq,Boyd:1997kz,Grinstein:2017nlq}.
+Blaschke factors enjoy several useful properties relevant for the present discussion.
+First, for $\abs{a} < 1$, Blaschke factors are automorphisms of the unit disk.
 Second, they clearly satisfy $b_a(a)$ = 0.
-Combining these properties with the maximum modulus principle means that any analytic function $g:\disk\to\disk$ with a zero at $a\in\disk$ can be written in the factorized form $g(\zeta) = b_a(\zeta) \tilde{g}(\zeta)$ where $\tilde{g}(\zeta):\disk\to\disk$ is another analytic function~\cite{BlashkeBook,PickInterpolationBook}.
+Combining these properties with the maximum modulus principle means that any analytic function $g:\disk\to\disk$ with a zero at $a\in\disk$ can be written in the factorized form $g(\zeta) = b_a(\zeta) \tilde{g}(\zeta)$ where $\tilde{g}(\zeta):\disk\to\disk$ is another analytic function~\cite{BlaschkeBook,PickInterpolationBook}.
 Finally, the following matrix notation for M{\"o}bius maps will prove very convenient,

 where $h(\zeta)$ is a function.
 One of the chief utilities of this notation is that function composition corresponds to matrix multiplication, with the matrix inverse coinciding to the function inverse.